Code-Institute-Submissions/crockpot/readme.md

 - If the user added "top tips" and a "source" for their recipe it will be visible at the bottom of the page; if these sections were left out nothing will be rendered.

 _**Search Recipe**_
-- The user can search for a recipe name and/or filter recipes using the ingredients dropdown menu.
+- The user can search for a recipe by entering a recipe name into the search bar, and/or selecting ingredients from the dropdown list at the top of the page.
 - The ingredients dropdown menu shows all of the unique ingredients from all of the ingredients on the database.
-- A JavaScript function adds all of the values of the checked ingredients boxes to the query text when the user submits their search, and will show any recipes that match any of the query text.
+- A JavaScript function adds all of the values of the checked ingredients boxes to the query text in the search bar when the user submits their search.
+- A Python function then splits this string into recipe name and ingredients and will query the database in different ways depending on what the user has searched.
-- The search function acts as an "and" function - it will return any recipes with the recipe name and the ingredients.
+- If the user has searched for a recipe name and ingredients, it will query the database using an "and" function and will return recipes that match the recipe name and have all of the selected ingredients.
+- If the user has searched for just a recipe name, it will return recipes that match the recipe name with any ingredients.
+- If the user has searched for just a selection of ingredients, it will return recipes that have all of the selected ingredients.
 - If there are no matches with the user's search, they see instructions on how to reset their search and start again.

 _**Menu**_